-Starting a successful small business today is easier than ever and can simply require a great idea, endless enthusiasm and a convincing online presence.
+today is easier than ever and can enthusiasm and a convincing online presence.

-So, what would happen if the youthful energy of a start-up were channelled into Knauf Insulation - a company that was founded in 1932?
+So, what would happen if the youthful founded in 1932?

-This was the question asked by Saša Bavec, Knauf Insulation's Group Marketing Director and Managing Director of OEM, who decided to create a separate 'start-up concept' to drive sales, marketing and business development for our Urbanscape portfolio.
+This was the question asked by Saša Bayec, Knauf Insulation's Group Marketing Director and Managing Director of OEM, who decided to create a separate 'start-up concept' to drive sales, marketing and business development for our Urbanscape portfolio.